October 5-6, 2026

 $149

-*Your NJSCA membership must be good through Spetember 29, 2025 to qualify for these rates.
+*Your NJSCA membership must be good through October 6, 2026 to qualify for these rates.

-**If registering as a Non-Member you will receive a complimentary NJSCA membership.
+**If registering as a Professional Non-Member you will receive a complimentary NJSCA membership.
+You may also register as a Professional Member and add membership to your total to get discounted registration rates.

 ***To qualify for the early registration discount, your registration form AND payment (copy of your purchase order, check, or credit card) must be received or postmarked by the early registration cutoff date.